 But the problem is soft subtitles are not available without a compatible media player, especially in online video-sharing platforms.

-If you are looking for an app to add subtitles to video, we've carefully picked 3 applications for you.
+If you are looking for a subtitle editor to add subtitles to video, we've carefully picked 3 applications for your reference in this part.

-The first one is VideoProc.
-It owns plenty of practical functions in subtitles and is easy to master.
+VideoProc - owns a wide range of practical features in subtitles and is easy to master.

-More so, it has bonus features that can help you cut, split, crop videos, and so on.
+More so, it has bonus features that can help you cut, split, crop videos, extract subtitles from MKV and many more.